 These devices most often end up on a nightstand or desk as a fairly prominent feature, so it is worth considering their appearance before making your final selection.
 Admittedly, these products all have a fairly generic appearance, but few standout products are worth mentioning in the aesthetics department.

 While the vast majority of wireless charging pads seem to have a hockey puck-inspired design, the Tozo W1 breaks that mold considerably.
 With one of the lowest profiles, this sleek and stylish pad is barely thick enough for the USB-C connector — and has a glossy mirror-like finish.
 The charging indicator lights on the side are nice accents to the overall look as well.
 However, this glossy finish is a bit more prone to showing fingerprints.

 The remainder of the charging pads are all fairly similar in looks.
 The Anker PowerWave Pad and the Mophie Wireless Charge Pad are a bit thicker, with a matte black finish that does an excellent job keeping dust, dirt, and fingerprints at bay.
-The RAVPower Fast Wireless charging pad and the Yootech Wireless Charger Pad has one of the higher profiles of the entire group.
+The Yootech Wireless Charger Pad has one of the higher profiles of the entire group.
 A concentric ring of non-slip materials makes them a bit more attractive visually, with the solid illuminated ring on the Yootech providing another nice accent feature.

 While these products are all primarily designed to charge a smartphone, a few are a bit more versatile and have some bonus features.

-None of the other products can charge more than one device at a time, but all of the charging pads can charge any Qi-compatible devices, so they not only can charge phones but also earbuds with wireless charging cases.
+None of the other products can charge more than one device at a time, but all of the charging pads can charge any Qi-compatible device, so they not only can charge phones but also earbuds with wireless charging cases.
 The charging stands can do this as well, but it can be much more work to get earbuds or other devices aligned in the right spot to charge successfully.